SynBioDex/SBOL-examples/SBOL/best-practices/BPP-site-variant-libraries/README.md

 * We could scan by using a variantMeasure to indicate changes to start and end values
 * Rather than using variantCollections, we could point directly to the alternatives with variant properties
 * We could make an alternative where we use the Sequence rather than a Component for the template
+* Adding constraints that say that one site shouldn't vary if another does.